 The Trail of Tears commonly refers to a series of forced relocations of Native American nations in the United States following the Indian Removal Act of 1830 following intense Congressional lobbying from then President and horrendous dick Andrew Jackson.
 The removal included members of the Cherokee, Muscogee, Seminole, Chickasaw, and Choctaw nations, some of whom chose not to assimilate with American society, from their ancestral homelands in the southeastern U.S. to an area west of the Mississippi River that had been designated as Indian Territory.
 Many suffered from exposure, disease, and starvation while going on the route to their destinations and many died.

-“We call on President Obama and the United States Congress,” said Recep Tayyip Erdoğan, the 12th and current President of Turkey in a prepared statement, “to recognize human rights, truth, justice, solidarity and condemnation against all denialist policy regarding the genocide and crimes against humanity suffered by the Native American nations.”
+“We call on President Trump and the United States Congress,” said Recep Tayyip Erdogan, the 12th and current President of Turkey in a prepared statement, “to recognize human rights, truth, justice, solidarity and condemnation against all denialist policy regarding the genocide and crimes against humanity suffered by the Native American nations.”

 “What part of ‘we’re not going to use the word genocide in any official communication’ don’t you get?”
 Questioned an irritated Secretary Earnest in a Friday press conference.
 “We’re not going to do it.
 Even if Kim Kardashian asked us to do it.
 And we’re not going to even discuss the ancient history of the Trail of Tears.
 There has to be a statute of limitations on this stuff.”

-As luck would have it, third generation Armenian-American personality Kim Kardashian has formerly made a request that President Obama recognize the Armenian genocide.
+As luck would have it, third generation Armenian-American personality Kim Kardashian has formerly made a request that President Trump recognize the Armenian genocide.
 She mentioned nothing about the Trail of Tears.